Ksztof/store-front/README.md

 Used for managing client-side routing.
 # Folders Structure
 The folder organization follows a feature-based structure to maintain cleanliness and clarity.
 This approach groups all related files, such as actions, reducers, services, and components, under specific feature directories like authentication, cart, order, etc. This structure allows for easy navigation and makes it simpler to work on individual features without needing to jump across multiple generic folders.
 Additionally, the project includes a shared folder that groups resources used across various contexts, such as cart operations, products, authentication, and more.
 This folder also contains tools related to form and type validation (type guards), cookies, and Redux store configuration.
 In the main src folder, you will find the core components and their associated styles, such as index.tsx and App.tsx.
 These files are responsible for the root setup of the application, with index.tsx serving as the entry point for the application.

 <div style="display: flex; gap: 10px; justify-content: flex-start;">
   <img src="https://github.com/user-attachments/assets/acce84f2-65d2-4a72-b2d5-74f0b9dd7121" alt="folders structure 1" width="33%" align="top">
   <img src="https://github.com/user-attachments/assets/0acef607-85a9-417e-899d-e6cefc4ea9ac" alt="folders structure 2" width="33%" align="top">
   <img src="https://github.com/user-attachments/assets/07265904-5864-4ef1-8500-ff15d317790a" alt="folders structure 3" width="33%" align="top">
 </div>

 # Key Features

 ### Form validation
 The data entered into the form fields is validated in real-time, allowing the user to be informed whether the input is correct.
 Validation is implemented on multiple levels: the first level uses Yup schema validation and additionally, if the frontend does not catch incorrect input or if the data is already in use by another user, an error message is displayed at the bottom of the form after receiving a response from the API.
 Also when data is entered properly according to the Yup validation schema, the submit button changes its appearance and becomes enabled for use.

+### Register
+The user has the option to create an account by navigating to the `/register` page, where after entering their details in the form and submitting it, they will receive an activation link via email to activate their account.

+### Login
+After successful account activation, the user can log in by navigating to the `/login` page and entering their login credentials, which will be sent to the API for authentication.
+Upon successful authentication, the user will receive a cookie with the `HttpOnly = true` and `Secure = true` options, containing a JWT token that will be used for authorization purposes.